-We recommend trying to contact some of the larger veteran service organizations and military support organizations to find out how you might work together to target the desired population.
+We recommend trying to contact some of the larger veterans service organizations and military service organizations to find out how you might work together to target the desired population.
 A number of nonprofits are listed on the National Resource Directory.
 Organizations are categorized under the Find Resources tab.

 Joining the Military OneSource service provider network

 Q: Where can I find information about becoming a Military OneSource service provider?

 A: For information about the Military OneSource affiliate provider network, contact the provider service line at 800-397-1630 or send an email to Provider Relations.